 Globally this contributes to a significant reduction of greenhouse gases such as CO2 and NOX and will be an important contributor in the green shift.

-Inspectio is Westcon’s own system developed by Westcon Power and Automation (WPA).
+Inspectio is Westcon’s own system developed by Westcon Power & Automation (now SEAM AS).
 It is a tool for completion Ex maintenance where the solution is so easy that the client can undertake inspections themselves.

-Westcon Power and Automation (WPA) delivers battery systems for marine and offshore markets, but also as a part of reconstruction.
-The batteries are Li-ion of top quality and are tailored to each project.
+Westcon Power & Automation (WPA), in collaboration with third-party suppliers, installs battery systems for marine and offshore markets, but also as a part of reconstruction.
 The battery solutions are adjusted to the projects by studying the vessels fuel usage and different scenarios carefully.
 The power supply between the batteries and the vessel are completed via “active front end”, IGBT controlled DC/AC or DC/DC.

 The Norwegian company Norse Oiltools develops equipment for collecting steel shavings and swarf during down-hole drilling operations.
 The solutions also work when performing directional drilling operations and saves the operators and platform for well clean-up runs after drilling operations.